sadab-halim/AWS-Certified-Cloud-Practitioner/1. Notes/README.md

 5. **C**ost Optimization
 6. **S**ustainability

-## Pillar 1: Operational Excellence
+## Pillar 1: Operational (run and monitor) Excellence
-- Includes the **ability to run and monitor systems** to deliver business value and to continually improve **supporting processes and procedures**
+- Includes the ability to **run and monitor systems** to *deliver business value* and to *continually improve* supporting processes and procedures
 - Design Principles
     - **Perform operations as code** - Infrastructure as code
     - **Annotate documentation** - Automate the creation of annotated documentation after every build